SnowFlowSolutions/Snowflake-Data-Injestion/README.md

 # Snowflake Data Injestion
+ The code in this repo is available for anyone to use.
- This is code to help move data into Snowflake
+ The intention of this code is to help injest data into Snowflake.